Quick Info:Find a Doctor Locations Nearby (800) 213-3284 Share this page

 - Have smoked a pack of cigarettes a day for 30 years or the equivalent, such as two packs a day for 15 years

 People who should not be screened include:

-- Those younger than 55 or older then 74
+- Those younger than 55 or older than 74

-- Those who smoked less or less often than those previously described
+- Those who smoked less or often than those previously described

 - Those who quit smoking 15 or more years ago